KNMI/adaguc-server/doc/configuration/Environment.md

 </Configuration>
 ```

-By default it will not enable the cleanup, but only inform.
+By default it will not enable the cleanup, but only inform what would be deleted.
 But by setting the following environment:

 ```
 export ADAGUCENV_RETENTIONPERIOD="P7D"